Photo by Levi McKay

 Angie Thurston

 More and more of us are alone in our spiritual lives, and I want to help reverse that trend.
-My passion is creating new structures to support spiritual deepening in community.
-One recent effort was the Formation Project, a year-long pilot in spiritual formation designed for people who don’t live in the same place or share a set of religious beliefs.
-Some of my inspirations in this work include the Church of the Saviour in DC, Alcoholics Anonymous, and communities of women religious.
+My passions are supporting spiritual innovators and creating networks of small groups focused on spiritual growth.
+Some of my inspirations in this work include the Church of the Saviour in DC, Alcoholics Anonymous, YPO, and communities of women religious.

-I take great joy in co-creating with others, and Casper and Sue are two of my all-time favorite collaborators.
+I am an Executive Fellow at Harvard Business School, where I have helped to develop and teach a course for Harvard graduate students called the Spiritual Lives of Leaders.
 I went to Brown University and Harvard Divinity School, where I served as a Ministry Innovation Fellow from 2016-2021.

 I live in Falls Church, VA with my husband Vipin Thekk and our son Orion.